0x80/mono-ts/README.md

 article](https://thijs-koerselman.medium.com/deploy-to-firebase-without-the-hacks-e685de39025e)
 to understand what it does and why it is needed.

-Recently I changed this setup to use [the internal packages strategy](#the-internal-packages-strategy) and I was happy to find that the approach is compatible with `isolate-packages`.

-In summary it works like this:

-1. The package to be deployed lists its internal dependencies as usual, but the manifest files for those packages point directly to the Typescript source.
-2. You tell the bundler to include the source code for those package in its output bundle.
-In the case of the TSUP for the API service it is:
-   `noExternal: ["@mono/common", "@mono/backend"]`
-3. When `isolate` runs, it does the exact same thing as always.
-It will pick up the shared packages, and copy and link them to the target package in the isolate output folder.
-Then, when deploying to Firebase the cloud pipeline will look at the manifest and install all dependencies of the target package including any dependencies of the linked internal packages.
-The entry points in the manifest files for those packages will still point to the Typescript source files, but these are never used since the shared code was already embedded in the bundled output.

 ## VSCode settings

 This example includes some VSCode settings that I think are useful.